 Choose a tart or tangy jelly

-Well, it’s all go in my kitchen and the Weihnachtsbäckerei is in full steam.
+Well, it’s all go in my kitchen and the Weihnachtsbäckerei (Christmas bakery) is in full steam.
 Have you started your Christmas baking yet?
 Let me know in the comments below!

 FREQUENTLY ASKED QUESTIONS

 You sure can!
 All Christmas cookies are made well in advance as there can be a lot of work involved.